pimutils/khal/README.rst

 --------
 (or rather: limitations)

-- khal can sync events from CalDAV calendar collections (and load plain icalendar files over http(s))
+- khal can read and write events/icalendars to vdirs_
-- add simple new events to a calendar and upload them
+- fast and easy way to add new events
 - ikhal (interactive khal) shows and edit events interactively
 - simple recurring events support (no exceptions just yet)
 - you cannot edit the timezones of events